andhi30/os212/links.md

 > Basics of Grep Regular Expression, including literal matches, anchoring, matching single character, bracket expressions, quantifiers, alternation, grouping, and special backlash expression.
 A simple UI with neat explanation makes it very easy to skim through.

 ### 4. [IT Games and Tests](http://planeta42.com/it/technology.html)
 > Mini-games about Computer stuff for you to chill.
-Surely you need a short break after speedrunning the Operating System.
+Surely you need a short break after speedrunning Operating System course.